viters/docs/reference/json-query.md

 ### Data Model

-Test snapshot: [snapshot.zip](https://github.com/directus/directus/files/9764836/snapshot.zip) This contains a basic collection called "jason" with a single json field "data" for reference in the examples.
 Consider a single item in this collection containing the following JSON object:

 ```json
 {